Due to the COVID-19 pandemic all program sessions will be held virtually until further notice.

 Participants accepted to this program will:

-- Gain business management skills to successfully expand their business operations and financial growth that will result in business expansion and the possibility of opening additional locations
+- Gain business management skills to successfully expand their business operations and financial growth by also participating in the Entrepreneurship Pioneers Initiative

 - Receive personal/individual business and financial coaching